74 years later, a pilot who crashed in France returns home

 But the next spring, just a few months before excavation was to start, ground penetrating radar found no sign of the crash.

-"We were frantic, we were very frantic because we put a lot of time into this case," says Charles Konsitzke, facilitator of the project.
+"We were frantic, we were very frantic because we put a lot of time into this case," said Charles Konsitzke, facilitator of the project.

-A few days later Department of Defense officials searching the archives found aerial images of the area taken two days after the crash.
-Konsitzke took the image and overlaid it with a current aerial photo — and they found the exact location.
+A few days later Department of Defense officials searching the archives found aerial images of the area taken two days after the crash that helped point them to the exact location.

-"It really was dumb luck," says Leslie Eisenberg, a Wisconsin Historical Society archaeologist who also worked on the project.

-Cooche's memory had been tricked because the road moved years ago to make way for the train, which was only 100 yards from the crash site.

 They found six machine guns.
 They found the plane's engine.
 And they found some bones of Frank Fazekas Sr., and his dog tags.